CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 ***

-###Types Of Environments
+### Types Of Environments

-Fully Vs Partially Obervable
+Fully Vs Partially Observable

 - In a fully observable environment, an agent's sensors give it access to the complete state of the environment at all times